iaphub/react-native-iaphub/README.md

       "Your purchase has been processed successfully!"
     );
   }
-} catch (err) {
-  // Purchase popup cancelled by the user (ios only) if (err.code == "user_cancelled") return
-  // Couldn't buy product because it has been bought in the past but hasn't been consumed (restore needed) else if (err.code == "product_already_owned") {
-    Alert.alert(
-      "Product already owned",
-      "Please restore your purchases in order to fix that issue", [
-        {text: 'Cancel', style: 'cancel'},
-        {text: 'Restore', onPress: () => Iaphub.restore()}
-      ]
-    );
 }
+catch (err) {
+  var errors = {
+    // Couldn't buy product because it has been bought in the past but hasn't been consumed (restore needed) "product_already_owned": "Product already owned, please restore your purchases in order to fix that issue",
-  // The payment has been deferred (its final status is pending external action such as 'Ask to Buy') else if (err.code == "deferred_payment") {
+    // The payment has been deferred (its final status is pending external action such as 'Ask to Buy') "deferred_payment": "Purchase awaiting approval, your purchase has been processed but is awaiting approval",
-    Alert.alert(
-      "Purchase awaiting approval",
-      "Your purchase has been processed but is awaiting approval" );
-  }
-  /*
+    // The billing is unavailable (An iPhone can be restricted from accessing the Apple App Store) "billing_unavailable": "In-app purchase not allowed",
+    // The remote server couldn't be reached properly "network_error": "Network error, please try to restore your purchases later (Button in the settings) or contact the support (support@myapp.com)",
-   * The receipt has been processed on IAPHUB but something went wrong
+    // The receipt has been processed on IAPHUB but something went wrong "receipt_failed": "We're having trouble validating your transaction, give us some time, we'll retry to validate your transaction ASAP",
-   * It is probably because of an issue with the configuration of your app or a call to the Itunes/GooglePlay API that failed
-   * IAPHUB will send you an email notification when a receipt fails, by checking the receipt on the dashboard you'll find a detailed report of the error
-   * After fixing the issue (if there's any), just click on the 'New report' button in order to process the receipt again
-   * If it is an error contacting the Itunes/GooglePlay API, IAPHUB will retry to process the receipt automatically as well */ else if (err.code == "receipt_validation_failed") {
-    Alert.alert(
-      "We're having trouble validating your transaction",
-      "Give us some time, we'll retry to validate your transaction ASAP!"
-    );
-  }
-  /*
-   * The receipt has been processed on IAPHUB but is invalid
-   * It could be a fraud attempt, using apps such as Freedom or Lucky Patcher on an Android rooted device */ else if (err.code == "receipt_invalid") {
+    // The receipt has been processed on IAPHUB but is invalid, it could be a fraud attempt, using apps such as Freedom or Lucky Patcher on an Android rooted device
-    Alert.alert(
-      "Purchase error",
-      "We were not able to process your purchase, if you've been charged please contact the support (support@myapp.com)" );
+    "receipt_invalid": "We were not able to process your purchase, if you've been charged please contact the support (support@myapp.com)", /*
-  }
-  /*
-   * The receipt hasn't been validated on IAPHUB (Could be an issue like a network error...)
-   * The user will have to restore its purchases in order to validate the transaction
-   * An automatic restore should be triggered on every relaunch of your app since the transaction hasn't been 'finished'
-   * Android should automatically refund transactions that are not 'finished' after 3 days */ else if (err.code == "receipt_request_failed") {
-    Alert.alert(
-      "We're having trouble validating your transaction",
-      "Please try to restore your purchases later (Button in the settings) or contact the support (support@myapp.com)" );
-  }
-  /*
      * The user has already an active subscription on a different platform (android or ios)
      * This security has been implemented to prevent a user from ending up with two subscriptions of different platforms
      * You can disable the security by providing the 'crossPlatformConflict' parameter to the buy method (Iaphub.buy(sku, {crossPlatformConflict: false}))
      */
-  else if (err.code == "cross_platform_conflict") {
-    Alert.alert(
-      `Seems like you already have a subscription on ${err.params.platform}`, `You have to use the same platform to change your subscription or wait for your current subscription to expire` );
+    "cross_platform_conflict": "It seems like you already have a subscription on a different platform, please use the same platform to change your subscription or wait for your current subscription to expire", /*
-  }
-  /*
      * The transaction is successful but the product belongs to a different user
      * You should ask the user to use the account with which he originally bought the product or ask him to restore its purchases in order to transfer the previous purchases to the new account
      */
-  else if (err.code == "user_conflict") {
-    Alert.alert(
-      `Product owned by a different user`,
-      `Please use the account with which you originally bought the product or restore your purchases` );
+    "user_conflict": "Product owned by a different user, please use the account with which you originally bought the product or restore your purchases",
+    // Unknown
+    "unexpected": "We were not able to process your purchase, please try again later or contact the support (support@myapp.com)"
+  };
+  var errorsToIgnore = ["user_cancelled", "product_already_purchased"];
+  var errorMessage = errors[err.code];

+  if (!errorMessage && errorsToIgnore.indexOf(err.code) == -1) {
+    errorMessage = errors["unexpected"];
   }
-  // Couldn't buy product for many other reasons (the user shouldn't be charged) else {
-    Alert.alert(
-      "Purchase error",
-      "We were not able to process your purchase, please try again later or contact the support (support@myapp.com)" );
+  if (errorMessage) {
+    Alert.alert("Error", errorMessage);
   }
 }
 ```